 During the eve of the New Year, toshikoshi soba (buckwheat noodles), symbolizing long life, are served.
 Soba, or buckwheat noodles, can be eaten anytime during the year, both hot and cold.
 However, it is part of the tradition to eat a bowl of hot soba noodles as the last meal of the year on New Year’s Eve.
 This custom has been practiced for at least 200 years and is observed by over half of the population.

-Various kinds of special dishes are also served during New Year celebrations, which include osechi ryori, otoso (sweetened rice wine) and ozoni (a soup with mochi).
+Various kinds of special dishes are also served during New Year celebrations, which include osechi ryori, otoso (sweetened rice wine), and ozoni (a soup with mochi).

 There is indeed a noticeable difference in how the Japanese view and celebrate the Christmas and New Year holidays from the rest of the world.
 For foreigners, these variations may be a bit unusual and may need some getting used to.
 However, putting differences aside, what remains is still the same holiday spirit!

-There is much to learn on how the Japanese spend and celebrate their holidays.
+There is much to learn about how the Japanese spend and celebrate their holidays.
 Theirs is a culture that is rich, vibrant, and unknown to the western world.
 A Merry Christmas and Happy New Year to you from all of us here at Info Cubic Japan!